Plenary Indulgences

 4. Be completely detached from our sins (including venial sins).

-In his decree granting an indulgence during the Jubilee year, Pope Francis outlined several possible actions.
-You can read the decree here, but a summary of some of them is included below.
+In his decree granting an indulgence during the Jubilee year, Pope Leo XIV outlined several possible actions.
+You can read the decree here, but a summary is included below.

 What if I am unable to take the above actions due to age or illness?